-Michelle Williams Taught 'Certain Women' Co-Star Lily Gladstone A Great Deal About Life
+Michelle Williams Taught Lily Gladstone A Lot

 They say you should never meet your hero.
 But then again, not every hero is as gracious as Michelle Williams.
 Hollywood's fresh face Lily Gladstone is making a splash in the business with her breakout role in Certain Women — a film she co-stars in with Williams.
 On the red carpet, Gladstone tells me she admired Williams since watching her on Dawson's Creek when she was 10-years-old.
 But Gladstone shares a connection with the actor that runs much deeper than the soapy teen drama.
 In fact, she says that they were born in the same Montana hospital (which she was understandably psyched to tell Williams on set).
 Needless to say, stepping on set with Williams was nerve-wracking, until the actor exceeded Gladstone's expectations and then some.

 Set in present-day Montana, indie film Certain Women follows four females (played by Gladstone, Williams, Kristen Stewart, and Laura Dern) whose stories intertwine.
 Gladstone's character Jamie is a ranch hand, isolated in a simple life on fields and in barns.
 A long way from Hollywood, indeed.
 Gladstone says she not only pulled inspiration from her real-life country roots, but from Williams's deep appreciation of their Montana upbringing as well.